HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 can simply use instance variables.
 If you do need to draw values that depend on the machine's state, Bundles provide a fairly straightforward way to do this.
-If you need rules that draw values that depend on the machine's state in some more complicated way, you will have to abandon bundles and use :func:`~hypothesis.strategies.data` to work with instance variables; this comes with its own complexities.
+If you need rules that draw values that depend on the machine's state in some more complicated way, you will have to abandon bundles.
+You can use :func:`~hypothesis.strategies.runner` to access the instance from a rule: the strategy ``runner().flatmap(lambda self: st.sampled_from(self.a_list))`` will draw from the instance variable ``a_list``.
+If you need something more complicated still, you can use  :func:`~hypothesis.strategies.data` to draw data from the instance (or anywhere else) based on logic in the rule.

 The following rule based state machine example is a simplified version of a test for Hypothesis's example database implementation.
 An example database